 - Four out of five people use search engines to find local information

 - Consumers are 38% more likely to visit and 29% more likely to consider purchasing from businesses with complete listings

-Google will provide you a progress bar you can use as a barometer, however be sure to be as thorough as possible in all sections – the company introduction section, for example.
+Google will provide you a progress bar you can use to keep track on how complete your profile is.
+Be sure to be as thorough as possible in all sections – the company introduction section, for example.
 You will also want to ensure that you use a photo that represents your business in the best possible way.
 It is unlikely there will be another image on the internet that will be seen by more potential customers.
 Similarly, you are required to classify your business under categories, ‘Used Car Dealer’ etc. These have a significant bearing on your success.
 Make sure you take care and associate your business with the most relevant categories.

-Citations are arguably the most important ranking factor when it comes to Local SEO.
+Citations are an important ranking factor when it comes to local SEO.
 But what is a citation?
 Well, essentially a citation is any online mention of your dealership along with its address and phone number.
 These tend to be located on online listing pages, which is where you will want to focus a lot of your efforts.

 Similar to link building in general SEO, Google uses the quality and quantity of these to decipher the authority of your business.
 However, citations, unlike links, provide SEO value without needing to have a physical link to your website from another.
 They are effectively any textual references to your business NAP found online.